Grünstadt–Altleiningen railway

 The Grünstadt–Altleiningen railway or Leiningen Valley Railway was a 10.7 kilometre long branch line from Grünstadt to Altleiningen in the northeastern Palatinate Forest of Germany.

-The line opened in 1903.
-In 1967, passenger services were withdrawn and, in the period that followed, the section between Maihof-Drahtzug and Altleiningen was lifted.
+The line opened in 1903 and in 1967, all passenger services were withdrawn.In the period that followed, the section between Maihof-Drahtzug and Altleiningen was lifted.

 Goods traffic continued on the remaining section until the end of 2005.